silexlabs/Silex/packages/grapesjs-storage-rate-limit/README.md

 Features

+- **Works with any storage:** This plugin place itself between the storage and your app.
 - **Immediate Save:** The first save is performed immediately.
 - **Cooldown Period:** After saving, the plugin enters a cooldown period during which subsequent saves are ignored.
 - **Post-Cooldown Save:** If there are more calls to the `store` function during the cooldown, one final save occurs after the cooldown expires, and the cooldown period restarts.